(Updated with the latest information 1/31/2022; Originally posted 1/1/2020

 February is National Canned Food Month, a great opportunity to update your ‘cantry’ with some seafood staples.
-Did you know that cans are one of the easiest and most affordable ways to get seafood in your kids’ lunch boxes and on the dinner table?
+Did you know that canned fish like canned tuna is one of the easiest and most affordable ways to get seafood in your kids’ lunch boxes and on the dinner table?

 Nutrition guidelines recommend eating seafood at least twice a week.
 Canned, tinned, and pouched seafood is a perfect way to get at least one of these servings into a quick and easy meal or snack.
 They are prepared, high-quality proteins that are easy to add to your weekly menu and are budget-friendly options.
 Keep an eye out for sales and stock up on this shelf-stable pantry protein.